dbpedia/databus-python-client/README.md

   * If other parameters are used, you need to leave them empty like `https://raw.githubusercontent.com/dbpedia/databus/master/server/app/api/swagger.yml||yml|7a751b6dd5eb8d73d97793c3c564c71ab7b565fa4ba619e4a8fd05a6f80ff653:367116`

-##### Mode 2: Deploy with Metadata File
+#### Mode 2: Deploy with Metadata File

-Use a JSON metadata file to define all distributions.
+Use a JSON metadata file instead of command-line arguments to define all distributions.
-The metadata.json should list all distributions and their metadata.
+The `metadata.json` file should list all distributions along with their metadata.
-All files referenced there will be registered on the Databus.
+All files referenced in this file will be registered on the Databus.

+Example Call:
 ```bash
 databusclient deploy \
   --metadata /home/metadata.json \